What Is Local SEO and Why It Matters for Small Businesses in 2026

 What Exactly Is Local SEO?

-At its core, Local SEO (Search Engine Optimization) is the process of optimizing your online presence to attract more business from relevant local searches.
-While standard SEO focuses on ranking a website globally or nationally, Local SEO focuses on appearing in the “Local Pack” (the map results) and localized organic results.
+Local SEO (Search Engine Optimization) is the process of optimizing your online presence to attract more business from relevant local searches.
+While standard SEO focuses on ranking a website globally or nationally, Local SEO focuses on appearing in the google map results and localized organic results on SERP.

 Why Local SEO Matters for Small Businesses